 Rennes is also celebrated for its annual Trans Musicales music festival, which has introduced numerous international artists to the world stage and solidified the city’s reputation as a hub for creative expression.
 Its dedication to preserving its rich heritage is also evident in the meticulously restored medieval quarter, a living museum showcasing the city’s architectural treasures.

 How Do You Get to Brittany, France?

 Brittany is accessible via car, train, bus, plane, and ferry.
 Travelling by car from Paris to Brittany takes around five hours and 40 minutes.
-Another way to travel to Brittany is hitchhiking which is well accepted there.
+Another way to travel to Brittany is hitchhiking, which, unlike in other countries, is well accepted in France.

-If you are in the UK, you can take the Eurostar from the UK to Paris and then take the TGV high-speed train to Rennes, Brest, or Quimper.
-It takes around four hours from Paris to Brest or Quimper and around two hours to Rennes.
-It is recommended to book your tickets in advance to significantly reduce the costs.
+If you are in the UK, you can take the Eurostar from England to Paris and the TGV high-speed train to Rennes, Brest, or Quimper.
+It takes around four hours to arrive in Paris to Brest or Quimper and around two hours to Rennes.
+Booking your tickets in advance is recommended to reduce the costs significantly.

 There is a wide range of ferry routes to Brittany.
-Get on a luxury cruise ferry and have fun before you reach your destination.
-Having main international airports, such as Rennes and Brest airports, you can also fly to Brittany from several areas with low-cost tickets.
+If you want to be extravagant, get on a luxury cruise ferry and have fun before you reach your destination.
+Additionally, tourists can fly into the main international airports, such as Rennes and Brest airports; you can also fly to Brittany from several areas with low-cost tickets.

 Top Things to Do in Brittany, France

 Brittany has several splendid tourist attractions, such as magical beaches, fascinating landscapes, beautiful islands, and historic areas.
 There are many great things to do in Brittany, France, during any holiday.
 Many activities are outdoors-oriented, like canoeing, paddle boarding, swimming, hiking, strolling, and much more.